swgriffith/ramblings/content/posts/newblog.md

 1. Setup the profile and endpoint following the guide [here](https://docs.microsoft.com/en-us/azure/cdn/cdn-create-new-endpoint).

     **Note:** Don't use the 'Storage' orign type, as it wont let you point at the static website URL.
-Instead it will try to point at the blog storage URL, which is different.
+Instead it will try to point at the blob storage URL, which is different.
 Use the 'Custom' origin type instead.
 2. Create the CName record in your DNS provider to resolve to your CDN endpoint.
 3. Configure the custom domain and SSL following the guide [here](https://docs.microsoft.com/en-us/azure/cdn/cdn-custom-ssl?tabs=option-1-default-enable-https-with-a-cdn-managed-certificate).
 Once you're done you'll need to wait for the domain validation and certificate provisioning, shown below.